rumax/react-native-PixelsCatcher/README.md

   - `SHARED_CONFIGURATION`.
 In case more that one configurations exists, shared parameters can be moved here.
   - `logLevelel` - log levels: `e`, `w`, `i`, `d`, `v`.
 This corresponds to ERROR, WARN, INFO, DEBUG, VERBOSE
   - `timeout` - tests timeout, with default value 2500ms.
 If timeout is reached, tests will fail automatically
+  - `canStopDevice` [Optional] Boolean parameter that allows to stop device (used to restart simulator/emulator).
+If set to false, the runner will start a new simulator/emulator if none is started.
+If a simulator/emulator is already started, it will be used for tests.
+The runner will also stop the device after tests. **If set to "false" it is possible that wrong device will be used!**.
+Default value is `true`.

 Example for `package.json` configuration (or check [demo](https://github.com/rumax/PixelsCatcher/tree/master/demo) project):